metricly/metricly-docs/content/integrations/agents/ruby-agent/ruby-agent-options.md

 ## Injected Instrumentation

 - **requestWrapperEnabled**: Set to `true` to enable the queue time metric, which is the time (in ms) taken after a request enters your system and before it reaches your application.
-Metricly takes either the `X-Queue-Start` or `X-Request-Start` headers to calculate the queue time, but time unit types won’t be automatically converted.
+CloudWisdom takes either the `X-Queue-Start` or `X-Request-Start` headers to calculate the queue time, but time unit types won’t be automatically converted.
 - **actionErrorsEnabled**: Set to `true` to inject code into the action controller which will silently track exceptions.
 Exceptions will be sent to CloudWisdom as an external event.
 An errors metric will also be available on the Metrics page under the action_controller branch for the element that tracks the number of exceptions seen.

 ## Interpreter Metrics